Dasafstack/Web-dev-Projects/README.md

 **Food ordering app:**

- Using unified states and props.
+ Using unified state and UseEffect.

  Desktop